WhatYouThing/NoFrills/README.md

 ## Incompatibilities

-- The mod currently has no known incompatibilities, but some features might collide with other mods.
-Make sure that you configure your mods properly.
+- Some highlight features might not render correctly with Iris shaders active, this might be fixed once the mod is updated to 1.21.7.

 ## Credits

 - [Orbit](https://github.com/MeteorDevelopment/orbit): Event system which keeps the mod blazing fast.
-- [Skyblocker](https://github.com/SkyblockerMod/Skyblocker): Has more info on how YACL works than its wiki.
-Also borrowed a tiny bit of code I guess.
+- [Skyblocker](https://github.com/SkyblockerMod/Skyblocker): Has more info on how YACL works than its own wiki, and allowed me to borrow some obscure functions like reading the scoreboard text.
 - [clientcommands](https://github.com/Earthcomputer/clientcommands): Taught me rendering magic with mixins.
-- [ViaFabricPlus](https://github.com/ViaVersion/ViaFabricPlus): Borrowed some mixins for features like Old Sneak and Anti Swim.
+- [ViaFabricPlus](https://github.com/ViaVersion/ViaFabricPlus): Allowed me to borrow the mixin targets for Anti Swim and Old Sneak.